cunger/launch/225/training-snippets.md

 Foo.prototype.constructor === Foo;            // true
 ```

-Line 1 creates an empty object by means of the object literal `{}` an assigns it to the variable `bar`.
+Line 1 creates an empty object by means of the object literal `{}` and assigns it to the variable `bar`.
 This object has `Object.prototype` as its prototype.
-Line 2 then creates a new object by means of `Object.create`, explicitly setting that object's prototype to the value of `bar`, and assigs it to `baz`.
+Line 2 then creates a new object by means of `Object.create`, explicitly setting that object's prototype to the value of `bar`, and assigns it to `baz`.
 Line 3 in the same way creates a new object with the value of `baz` as prototype.
 Line 5 evaluates to true, because `bar.isPrototypeOf(foo)` checks whether `bar` is on the prototype chain of `foo`, which is the sequence `baz`, `bar`, `Object.prototype`.
 Line 6, on the other hand, evaluates to `false`, as `Object.getPrototypeOf(foo)` returns the immediate prototype of `foo`, i.e. the value of it's internal `[[Prototype]]` property, which is `baz`.

 ## 9

 _How is shared behaviour achieved in JS (as opposed to class-based OOP)?_

-Behaviour is shared by means f the prototype chain.

-The prototype chain of an object is a sequence of objects starting with the object referenced by the object's internal `[[Prototype]]` property, followed by the reference of that object's `[[Prototype]]` property, and so on, until the referenced object is `Object.prototype`, which is each object's prototype and does not have a prototype itself.
+Behaviour is shared by means of the prototype chain.
+The prototype chain of an object is a sequence of objects starting with the object referenced by the object's internal `[[Prototype]]` property, followed by the reference of that object's `[[Prototype]]` property, and so on, until the referenced object is `Object.prototype`, which does not have a prototype itself.

 Behaviour is shared between objects by **delegation**: When trying to access a property of an object, JavaScript first checks the object itself, and if it does not find a property of that name, walks through the prototype chain until it finds it or runs out of prototypes.
 An object thus delegates each property that is does not specify itself to the first object on its prototype chain that does specify it.

 ## 10